sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Fill or tile areas with PSTricks
+Short desc    : Fill or tile areas with PSTricks
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : Pst-fill is a PSTricks-based package for filling and tiling
+Descript     : Pst-fill is a PSTricks-based package for filling and tiling
              : areas or characters.
 ```